caleblf/name-generator/README.md

 ## Web app usage
 The name generator is accessible online at <https://iguanotron.github.io/name-generator/>.

-## Command-line app usage
-The command-line app is useful for generating machine-readable names, or for compiling long lists of names.

-This application requires Python 3.6 or later.

-It is recommended to run the name generator with ANSI colors enabled, if supported, and to load the included basic initialization file.
-The `colorama` package is used for cross-platform ANSI support, but it isn't required on platforms where ANSI codes are natively supported.

-On Unix platforms: `./namegen.py -ciw init.txt`

-On MS Windows: `python3 ./namegen.py -ci init.txt`

 ## Languages
 Language files specify the generation of names using a probabilistic context-free grammar.